opendistro/for-elasticsearch-docs/docs/troubleshoot/tls.md

 If you have multiple entries in the keystore and you are using aliases to refer to them, make sure that the configured alias in `elasticsearch.yml` matches the one in the keystore.
 If there is only one entry in the keystore, you do not need to configure an alias.

-## View the contents of your keystore and truststore
+## View contents of your keystore and truststore

 In order to view information about the certificates stored in your keystore or truststore, use the `keytool` command like: